Maui > Central > Wailuku

 Waiehu Beach Park

-Best for surfing, fishing, kiteboarding (advanced).
+Best for surfing, fishing, and kiteboarding (advanced).
 The water can be rough and windy at times.
-Located at the end of Lower Waiehu Beach Park Road
+Located at the end of Lower Waiehu Beach Park Road.

-Built in 1927, this curious theatre hosted Bing Crosby and Bob Hope during WWII, and saw the resignation of the theatre manager in 1973 after he showed the x- rated Deep Throat.
-This bygone theatre, done is Spanish Mission style, is rich with history and a favorite for locals.
+Built in 1927, this curious theatre hosted Bing Crosby and Bob Hope during WWII and saw the resignation of the theatre manager in 1973 after he showed the x-rated Deep Throat.
+This bygone theatre, done in Spanish Mission style, is rich with history and a favorite for locals.
 Located at 68 N Market St.

 Hiking in Wailuku

 - Wailuku Cross Trail Hike